cityssm/tip-of-the-month/2024/08-aug/be-cloud-fail-resilient.md

 By having blank forms available, you ensure you can still capture the information you need for later data entry.

+## 📧 Sync Important Details with your Email Application

+If the application tracks important meeting dates, sync them with your email calendar.
+If the application offers email reminders, notifications, and receipts, consider using them.
+This way, if the application becomes unavailable, you will still have key details, and you won't miss any important deadlines.

 ## ☎️ Keep a Record of Contact Details for Application Support

 If you always reach out to application support by clicking a link in the application itself,